Comparing Xinyi Glass (OTCMKTS:XYIGF) and View (NASDAQ:VIEW)

 |1.50

-View has a consensus target price of $6.00, suggesting a potential upside of 233.33%.
-Given View’s stronger consensus rating and higher probable upside, analysts clearly believe View is more favorable than Xinyi Glass.
+View presently has a consensus target price of $6.00, indicating a potential upside of 222.58%.
+Given View’s stronger consensus rating and higher probable upside, equities research analysts plainly believe View is more favorable than Xinyi Glass.

-This table compares Xinyi Glass and View’s net margins, return on equity and return on assets.

-75.5% of View shares are held by institutional investors.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-Xinyi Glass has a beta of 1.01, indicating that its stock price is 1% more volatile than the S&P 500.
-Comparatively, View has a beta of 0.03, indicating that its stock price is 97% less volatile than the S&P 500.
+View has a beta of 0.03, meaning that its share price is 97% less volatile than the S&P 500.
+Comparatively, Xinyi Glass has a beta of 1.01, meaning that its share price is 1% more volatile than the S&P 500.

 Xinyi Glass Holdings Limited, an investment holding company, produces and sells automobile, construction, float, and other glass products for commercial and industrial applications.
 The company operates through three segments: Float Glass, Automobile Glass, and Architectural Glass.
 It is also involved in the manufacturing and sale of automobile rubber and plastic components, as well as electronic glass; trading of automobile glass; and research and trading of glass.
 In addition, the company offers logistic and related services; supply chain services; operates a wind farm for electricity generation; and manufactures automatic machines for solar glass factory and other glass related industries, as well as holds properties and car parks.
 The company serves automobile glass manufacturing; wholesale and distribution; automobile repair; motor vehicle manufacturing; curtain wall engineering and installing; architectural and furniture glass manufacturing; electronic and household appliances manufacturing; and float glass wholesale and distribution companies.
 It sells its products in approximately 140 countries and territories, including the People's Republic of China, Hong Kong, the United States, Canada, Australia, and New Zealand, as well as countries in Asia, the Middle East, Europe, Africa, and the Americas.
 The company was founded in 1988 and is headquartered in Kwun Tong, Hong Kong.

-Receive News & Ratings for Xinyi Glass Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Xinyi Glass and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for View Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for View and related companies with MarketBeat.com's FREE daily email newsletter.